CHARLES MARTIN Umaxxi

 ...

-Spend some time here in the Umaxxi site sections of photos, related text and writing, and take the link to the Umaxxi video channel.
+Enjoy some time here in the Umaxxi site of photos, related text and writing.

 To explore the photos, click above on "Gallery" at the top of the site’s opening page.
 That takes you to “A first glance,” whose photos are taken from the several series found in the sections that follow.
 The last section, "Regarding the photographs," includes some annotation.